reactiflux/reactiflux.com/src/md-pages/promotion.md

 Reactiflux's members do lots of cool stuff, and we'd love for you to share what you've done!
 However Reactiflux is fundamentally a peer group, not an advertising channel or a free audience.
 Members who join only to promote something have what they share more aggressively moderated than members who participate in the community in other ways.

 We have several channels where self-promotion is expected, and some other relevant channels as well.
 We ask that you share it only once, unless there's a significant milestone or it's relevant to someone's question.
+Please post bare links with no link shorteners, and keep the post compact and text-based.
+Treat it as an email to peers, not a flashy poster for mass audiences.

 ## [#i-wrote-this](https://discord.gg/xtmDRsShgm)